Druckfrisch/Book Presentation: The New Politics of Regionalisms. Perspectives from Africa, Latin America and

 Prof. Dr. Heidrun Zinecker (SFB 1199 & Institute of Political Science, Leipzig University, Germany)

 Heidrun Zinecker is professor for International Relations at the Institute of Political Sciences at Leipzig University, Germany.

 Frank Mattheis is a senior research fellow at the Centre for the Study of Governance Innovation (GovInn) at the University of Pretoria, South Africa.

 Dr. Antje Dietze (SFB 1199, Leipzig University, Germany)

 Antje Dietze is a senior researcher in the Collaborative Research Centre (SFB 1199): “Processes of Spatialization under the Global Condition” at Leipzig University, Germany.

-Thomas Plötze (Institute of Political Science, Leipzig U, Germany)
+Thomas Plötze (Institute of Political Science, Leipzig University, Germany)

 Thomas Plötze is a research associate at the Institute of Political Science at Leipzig University, Germany.

-Dr. Jon Schubert (Centre for Area Studies, Leipzig U, Germany)
+Dr. Jon Schubert (Centre for Area Studies, Leipzig University, Germany)

 Jon Schubert is a postdoctoral research fellow at the Global and European Studies Institute and the Centre for Area Studies at Leipzig University, Germany.